plicease/App-tdr/README.md

 # DESCRIPTION

-tdr is a program for testing programs.  tdr executes `cmd` and puts the various standard streams in the apropriate places.  `cmd` is intended to be a here document with a .t extension.
+tdr is a program for testing programs.  tdr executes `cmd` and puts the various standard streams in the appropriate places.  `cmd` is intended to be a here document with a .t extension.
 If the extension exists, then this part of the file name will be removed for the output streams.
-If there are expected output files present in the current directory, then tdr will do a **diff**(1) on the expected and actuall output and inform the user that differences were found.
+If there are expected output files present in the current directory, then tdr will do a **diff**(1) on the expected and actually output and inform the user that differences were found.

 # FILES